 Although we use these non-GAAP measures to assess the operating performance of our business, they have significant limitations as an analytical tool because they exclude certain material costs.
 For example, Adjusted EBITDA does not take into account a number of significant items, including our interest expense and depreciation and amortization expense.
 In addition, Adjusted EBITDA excludes certain other costs which may be important in analyzing our GAAP results.
 Because Adjusted EBITDA does not account for these expenses, its utility as a measure of our operating performance has material limitations.
-Our calculations of Adjusted EBITDA adjust for these amounts because they vary from period to period and do not directly relate to the ongoing operations of the currently underlying business of our stores and therefore complicate comparison of the underlying business between periods.
-Nevertheless, because of the limitations described above, management does not view Adjusted EBITDA, Adjusted EBITDA Margin, Credit Adjusted EBITDA, Store Operating Income Before Depreciation and Amortization or Store Operating Income Before Depreciation and Amortization Margin in isolation and also uses other measures, such as revenues, gross margin, operating income and net income to measure operating performance.
+Our calculations of Adjusted EBITDA adjust for these amounts because they do not directly relate to the ongoing operations of the currently underlying business of our stores and therefore complicate comparison of the underlying business between periods.
+Nevertheless, because of the limitations described above, management does not view Adjusted EBITDA, Adjusted EBITDA Margin, Credit Adjusted EBITDA, Store Operating Income Before Depreciation and Amortization Margin in isolation and also uses other measures, such as revenues, gross margin, operating income and net income to measure operating performance.

 Adjusted EBITDA and Adjusted EBITDA Margin.

-We define "Adjusted EBITDA" as net income (loss), plus interest expense, net, loss on debt extinguishment/refinance, provision (benefit) for income taxes, depreciation and amortization expense, loss on asset disposal, impairment of long-lived assets, share-based compensation, currency transaction (gains) losses and other costs.
+We define "Adjusted EBITDA" as net income (loss), plus interest expense, net, loss on debt refinancing, provision for (benefit from) income taxes, depreciation and amortization expense, (gain) loss on property and equipment transactions, impairment of long-lived assets, share-based compensation, currency transaction (gains) losses and other costs.
 "Adjusted EBITDA Margin" is defined as Adjusted EBITDA divided by total revenues.

-Adjusted EBITDA is presented because we believe that it provides useful information to investors and analysts regarding our operating performance.
+Adjusted EBITDA and Adjusted EBITDA Margin are presented because we believe they provide useful information to investors and analysts regarding our operating performance.
 By reporting Adjusted EBITDA, we provide a basis for comparison of our business operations between current, past and future periods by excluding items that we do not believe are indicative of our core operating performance.